mindspore-ai/docs/docs/mindspore/programming_guide/source_en/nlp_tprr.md

 ### Defining the Model

-Define the Retriever module and load the model parameters.
+Define the Retriever module and load the model parameters, the following example code is in the script `retriever_eval.py`.

 ```python
 def evaluation():